cybercongress/cybercongress/drafts/economic/economic_of_cyber.md

 Like a Cosmos ecosystem, `cyberd` utilizes Tendermint - practical Byzantine fault tolerance (PBFT) consensus mechanism.
 It means that finalizing blocks depends on 2/3 plus one quorum of all validators agreed on the current state of the network in order to reach the consensus.

-## ... basic incentives for all different participants ...
+## Basic incentives for all different participants

 For `cyberd`, there are 146 possible validators, who are responsible for proposing new blocks and validating transactions.
 This number will constant until they're ready to increase it or decrease with a government proposal.
 If there are more validators then the right to participate in consensus will have participants with a higher amount of CYBs bonded.